jwcarr/eyekit/README.md

 >>> image.render_fixations(fixation_sequence)
 ```

-And finally, we will save the image as a PDF file (you can also save as SVG, EPS, or PNG):
+And finally, we save the image as a PDF file (you can also save as SVG, EPS, or PNG):

 ```python
 >>> image.save('quick_brown.pdf')